 All impact fees imposed pursuant to this section shall be assessed prior to, or as a condition for, the issuance of a building permit or other appropriate permission to proceed with development, as determined by the Planning Board.
+The amount of the impact fee to be imposed is that which is in place at the time of subdivision or site plan approval.

-2106.03 Security
+2106.03 Reserved